2 Days in Asheville Itinerary: The Best Things to Do, See, and Eat

 If you want to avoid the fall road-tripping crowds, late spring can be a great time for mild weather and fresh budding leaves on the trees.
 The winter low season is the best time to find deals on hotels for an Asheville weekend getaway, but keep in mind that parts of the parkway may shut down when conditions are icy.

-How Many Days Do You Need in Asheville?
+How Many Days Should You Spend in Asheville?

 If you’re road-tripping the Blue Ridge Parkway, plan to spend a minimum of 2 days in Asheville to see the sights downtown and visit the Biltmore.
 I recommend at least 3 days though, if you’re flying in so that you have time for a hiking or waterfall day trip from Asheville.